-Strength and stability - the system can adequately resist wind loads and has sufficient resistance to impact damage.
-The impact resistance is dependent on the finish chosen (see section 7).
+Strength and stability - the system can adequately resist wind loads and has sufficient resistance to impact damage (see section 7).

-Behaviour in relation to fire - the system has an A2-s1, d0 reaction to fire classification in accordance with BS EN 13501-1 : 2007 (see section 8).
+Behaviour in relation to fire - the system has a B-s1, d0 reaction to fire classification in accordance with BS EN 13501-1 : 2007 and its use is restricted (see section 8).

 Risk of condensation - the system can contribute to limiting the risk of interstitial and surface condensation (see section 11).
 Durability - when installed and maintained in accordance with the Certificate holder's recommendations and the terms of this Certificate, the system will remain effective for at least 30 years (see section 13).